gocraft/web/README.md

 ## Application Structure

 ### Making your router
 The first thing you need to do is make a new router.
-Routers serve ruquests and execute middleware.
+Routers serve requests and execute middleware.

 ```go
 router := web.New(YourContext{})